-At 36 years and counting on the Detroit Tigers beat for The Detroit News, Tom Gage has seen just about every inch of the baseball landscape.
+In four decades on the Detroit Tigers beat for The Detroit News, Tom Gage saw just about every inch of the baseball landscape.

-“It’s a combination of love for the game and love for writing,” said Gage of what has kept his passion stoked for his job for five decades.
+“It’s a combination of love for the game and love for writing,” said Gage of what kept his passion stoked for his job.
 “You have to accept the challenge that you have to write something that hasn’t been written before.
 Baseball is great for that, because the stories change every night.”

 Born April 2, 1948 in Detroit, Gage grew up following the Tigers and honing his writing skills.